shotsan/5G-Repo/README.md

 - [srsUE PR external NAS](https://github.com/srsLTE/srsLTE/pull/474) - a PR for srsLTE for external NAS message injection.
 - [OAI UE](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/home) - Open Air Interface RAN 4G eNB/ 5G gNB to use on SDR-based radios.
 - [Amarisoft](https://www.amarisoft.com) - Commercial UE Emulator by Amarisoft, company co-founded by [Bellard](https://bellard.org) on his original LTE software modem [work](https://bellard.org/lte/).
-- [LTE-CellScanner](https://github.com/Evrytania/LTE-Cell-Scanner) - This is a collection of tools to locate and track LTE basestation cells using very low performance RF front ends.
-- [LTE-CellScanner-SDR-X](https://github.com/JiaoXianjun/LTE-Cell-Scanner) - An OpenCL accelerated TDD/FDD LTE Scanner (from rtlsdr/hackRF/bladeRF A/D samples to PDSCH output and RRC SIB messages decoded).

 - [S1APTester](https://github.com/facebookexperimental/S1APTester) - A test tool that simulates the s1aptest functionality of a LTE network.

 ### Diagnostics, Monitor mode

-- [SCAT](https://github.com/fgsect/scat) - this application parses diagnostic messages of Qualcomm and Samsung baseband through USB, and generates a stream of GSMTAP packet containing cellular control plane messages.
 - [QCSuper](https://github.com/P1sec/QCSuper) - QCSuper is a tool communicating with Qualcomm-based phones and modems, allowing to capture raw 2G/3G/4G radio frames, among other things.
 - [Network Signal Guru](http://m.qtrun.com/en/) - Android app able to parse Diag output from QC modem and display a lot of data for engineering field work.
 - [Snoopsnitch](https://opensource.srlabs.de/projects/snoopsnitch)  - an opensource project focused on collecting data on existing network by performing passive and active tests and recovering the event through the DIAG protocol on a rooted Android phone.
-- [Diag-parser](https://github.com/moiji-mobile/diag-parser) - Parse the Qualcomm DIAG format and convert 2G, 3G and 4G radio messages to Osmocom GSMTAP for analysis in wireshark and other utilities.

 - [LTE_monitor_c2xx](https://github.com/P1sec/LTE_monitor_c2xx) - The purpose of LTE_monitor_c2xx is to provide a LTE message debugging solution for Samsung C2xx-based chipsets.
 - [XGoldmon](https://github.com/2b-as/xgoldmon) - xgoldmon is a small tool to convert the messages output by the USB logging mode of phones with Intel/Infineon XGold baseband processor.
 - [Modmobmap](https://github.com/Synacktiv-contrib/Modmobmap)  - Modmobmap is a python tool aimed to retrieve information of cellular networks, targeting Xgold baseband process.